civic-switchboard/civic-switchboard.github.io/_pages/2024-institutes.md

 six regional and one online institutes in 2024 for library workers interested in serving as intermediaries between community members and civic data and developing civic data roles for their libraries.

+Each Institute will bring together 20 library workers who are currently working with civic data or who are interested in developing new civic data roles and projects in their libraries.

 ## Institute Schedule

 * April 18-19, 2024 : Pittsburgh, PA Institute ([Apply here](https://docs.google.com/forms/d/e/1FAIpQLScnwNbey3VlmDFImyMKJG0wuej8df9nW_2UWlpj7uqfG_HyVw/viewform))